 And as Trevor Ginn says above, the data from these tools is only an indicator of your potential sales volume.
 Your actual sales could be on a completely different level, in either direction!

-Browse the directory for Market Research tools, including reviews, news, related discussions, compatibility information and pricing.
+Browse the directory for Product Discovery tools, including reviews, news, related discussions, compatibility information and pricing.

-Product evaluation tools provide listing and sales data from online marketplaces.
+Product analysis tools provide listing and sales data from online marketplaces.

-If that sounds a lot like the market research tools above then you’re right, they both provide access to similar data.
-But there’s a key difference: while market research tools are driven by free-form searching and filtering, product evaluation tools are driven by “looking up” specific products in the most efficient way possible.
+If that sounds a lot like the product discovery tools above then you’re right, they both provide access to similar data.
+But there’s a key difference: while product discovery tools are driven by free-form searching and filtering, product analysis tools are driven by “looking up” specific products in the most efficient way possible.

-There are two main types of product evaluation software: mobile “scouting” apps and list upload tools.
+There are two main types of product analysis software: mobile “scouting” apps and list upload tools.

 Mobile scouting apps are a necessity for some sourcing models including retail arbitrage and selling used books.
 Examples include Profit Bandit and ScanPower.
 These apps scan the barcode of physical products then display the potential selling price, fees and resulting net profit.
 The best tools, when properly configured, are very fast and allow sellers to evaluate hundreds of products in a single sourcing trip.